America the Free ~ America the Brave ~

 After all the love I gave.

-When I look around me…people I need to change
+When I look around me, people I wish to change

 It seems like a hard thing to do…

-when the range of people is way bigger than you
+When the world around is bigger than you

 I am Proud to be your son…